Lightspeed Electroid Albegas

 Lightspeed Electroid Albegas (光速電神アルベガス, Kōsoku Denjin Arubegasu, lit.
-"Lightspeed Electric God Albegas") is an anime series that aired from 1983 to 1984 in Japan, Latin America, Spain and Italy.
-There were 45 episodes aired at 25 minutes each.
-Other loosely translated names are "Arbegas", "Arebegas", "Lightspeed ElectroGod Arbegas" and "Arbegas: El Rayo Custodio".
+"Lightspeed Electric God Albegas") is an anime series produced by Toei Animation, that aired in Japan from 1983 to 1984.
+The series was also later moderately popular in Latin America, Spain and Italy during the late eighties.
+45 episodes were produced, clocking in at approximately 25 minutes each.
+The series is also known by other translations of its title, such as "Arbegas", "Arebegas", "Lightspeed ElectroGod Arbegas" and "Arbegas: El Rayo Custodio".

-Original story
+Original story and concept

-Three talented students of a technical high school, Daisaku, Tetsuya, and Hotaru, create award-winning robots as part of a school competition.
-At this time, the evil Derinja race that plans control of all space extends its ambitions to Earth.
+Three talented students of Aoba Advanced Technology High School, Daisaku Enjōji, Tetsuya Jin, and Hotaru Mizuki, create award-winning robots as part of a school competition.
+At this time, the evil Derringer (デリンジャー, Derinjā), a brutal alien race that has subjugated most of our galaxy, plots to control the universe so its ambition is also to conquer Earth and arrive through aggressive invasion.
 To combat this threat, Hotaru's father, Professor Mizuki, takes the three robots and modifies them for battle.
 Albegas, a super robot, is born.

 Concept

 The three individual robots form by stacking on top of one another to form a super robot called Albegas.
 There are six stackable formations.
 Each one serves a special function.
-Individually, the name of the robots are derived from the first 3 letters of the Greek alphabet (Alpha, Beta, and Gamma).
+Individually, the name of the robots are derived from the first three letters of the Greek alphabet (Alpha, Beta, and Gamma).
 Albegas' weapon of choice is the Sanbai Plasma Sword, with which he defeats enemy Derinja robots (called "Mecha-Fighters") by splitting them in half.
 Each robot also uses an individual sword.